-You have probably heard that a car has a “clean” title or to avoid cars with a “salvage” title, but what does this really mean?
+You have probably heard that a car has a “clean” title or to avoid cars with a “salvage” title, but what do different types of car titles really mean?

-The type of title a car has can greatly impact the value of a car and describes its intended use.
+The type of title greatly impacts the value of a car and describes its intended use.

 Let’s look at each option one by one:

 All cars start with a clean title and most will have a clean title throughout their life.
 However, this does not necessarily mean that the car has never been in an accident or received any damage.